Dan Boeckner

 Dan Boeckner (/ˈbɛknər/; born 5 February 1978) is a Canadian singer, songwriter, guitarist and podcaster.
 He is best known as one of the frontmen of Wolf Parade, which he helped found in 2003.
 Since 2013, he has also been a member of the Montreal-based band Operators.
 Boeckner began his career in the Victoria, Canada music scene, playing in multiple bands including Atlas Strategic.
 Since that time, he has been part of projects including Handsome Furs and Divine Fits with Spoon frontman Britt Daniel.

 In 2022, Boeckner joined Arcade Fire in a session capacity, touring and performing with the band in support of their sixth studio album, WE.
-Making his live debut at the Toulouse Theatre in New Orleans, Boeckner subsequently appeared in the video to the band's first single, "The Lightning I, II".
+Making his live debut at the Toulouse Theatre in New Orleans, Boeckner subsequently appeared in the video to the band's twenty-fourth single, "The Lightning I, II".

 Overview

 Boeckner grew up in Lake Cowichan, British Columbia and his first band was called Say Uncle.
-Immediately upon graduating high school, he moved to Victoria, BC.
+Immediately upon graduating high school, he moved to Victoria, British Columbia.
 In Victoria he became a singer/guitarist for many small, independent outfits.
 One of these bands was named God Shaped Vacuum, and featured a pre-Frog Eyes Carey Mercer on drums.
 They released one album in their brief existence, entitled Apocalypse Now!
 In 2000, Boeckner co-founded notable British Columbian band Atlas Strategic with organist/vocalist John Pollard, and recorded their debut Rapture, Ye Minions!.
 The album was released on a local label, Global Symphonic.
 The band toured and recorded a second album/EP, which they self-released upon their demise in 2002.

 Boeckner then moved to Montreal, Quebec, where he eventually met with Spencer Krug and helped form Wolf Parade.
 Boeckner contributes his guitar skills, while also splitting songwriting duties and the role of lead singer with band-mate Krug.
 The band is signed to Sub Pop Records.
 In November 2010, Wolf Parade announced that they were taking an "indefinite hiatus".

 Boeckner formed the Handsome Furs with his then fiancée Alexei Perry, in the winter of 2005.
 The duo signed to Sub Pop Records and released their debut album Plague Park in 2007.
 "Face Control" was released in 2009, while Handsome Furs' latest album Sound Kapital was released in 2011.
-On 17 May 2012 Handsome Furs announced the band was no more on their official website.
+On 17 May 2012, Handsome Furs announced the band was no more on their official website.
 Later, it was confirmed that the couple had broken up.